RickyC0626/sharemycode/README.md

         - [ ] If clicked outside or pressed 'Esc', cancel form
         - [ ] Validate allowed file name for major operating systems
         - [ ] Submit form if valid file name is given
-      - [/] Create file node in database
+      - [X] Create file node in database
-        - [ ] By default, nest under root node
+        - [X] By default, nest under root node
-        - [ ] If new file created under a different folder node, nest the file node under that
+        - [X] If new file created under a different folder node, nest the file node under that
-        - [ ] Create path to file node from root node as unique string identifier
+        - [X] Create path to file node from root node as unique string identifier
     - [/] Create new folder
   - [/] Opened file header tabs
+- [ ] Live preview
 - [ ] Real-time collaboration (using Liveblocks)
   - [ ] User list
   - [ ] [Live carets](https://liveblocks.io/presence) in editor